Library and Information Science Graduate Degree

 - A strong track record of post-graduation employment in libraries, nonprofits and corporations

-Preparing You to Grow and Lead
+Curriculum That Prepares You to Grow and Lead

 The MLIS core curriculum emphasizes the theoretical foundation necessary to make your education one you can use to build on throughout your career.
 Students will use their understanding of systems design, information literacy, information architecture, usability and similar disciplines to make the information environments we interact with every day more useful and useable.
 Empowered to adapt to a growing and changing field, you will learn to use information as a tool for transformation in your personal and professional lives.